From 2017-2021, breast cancer was the most commonly diagnosed cancer among U.S. women.

 What is Breast Cancer?

 Breast cancer is a disease in which cancer cells form in the tissues of the breast.
 Breast cancer is the most common form of cancer found in women and it is the second most common cause of cancer death among women.
 Although breast cancer in men is rare, it does happen.
-About 1 percent of all breast cancers occur in men.
+Approximately 0.5–1% of breast cancers occur in men.
 Survival is highest when breast cancer is detected early.

 Risk Factors for Breast Cancer